conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

    Address sanitizer enabled
    .../main.cpp:16:9: runtime error: signed integer overflow: 2147483647 + 1 cannot be represented in type 'int'

+When executing the example application, UBSan detects the signed integer overflow and reports it as expected.

 Additional recommendations
 --------------------------